icons8/lunacy-docs/docs/free-format.md

 ### <a name="FlowAnimation"></a>FlowAnimation Struct
 Prototyping action animation.

-* Enabled: [bool](#bool) = `False` - if animation is enabled.
+* Enabled: [bool](#bool) = `false` - if animation is enabled.
 * Type: [FlowAnimationType](#FlowAnimationType) = `Instant` - animation type.
 * Effect: [FlowAnimationEffect](#FlowAnimationEffect) = `Linear` - animation effect.
 * Direction: [FlowAnimationDirection](#FlowAnimationDirection) = `Left` - animation direction.
 * Duration: [int](#int) - animation duration in ms.
 * Curve: [Point[]](#Point) - animation curve point array.
 Array length is always 2.
 Point values are between 0 and 1.
+* Spring: [Spring?](#Spring) - spring animation parameters.

 ### <a name="Matrix"></a>Matrix Struct
 A transformation matrix is standard way in computer graphics to represent translation and rotation.
 These are the top two rows of a 3x3 matrix.
 The bottom row of the matrix is assumed to be [0, 0, 1].
 This is known as an affine transform and is enough to represent translation, rotation, and skew.
 The identity transform is [1, 0, 0,  0, 1, 0].
-A translation matrix will typically look like: [1, 0, tx,   0, 1, ty]
-and a rotation matrix will typically look like: [cos(angle), -sin(angle), 0, sin(angle), cos(angle), 0]
+A translation matrix will typically look like: [1, 0, tx,  0, 1, ty] and a rotation matrix will typically look like: [cos(angle), -sin(angle), 0, sin(angle), cos(angle), 0]
-If a matrix contains only translation it will be printed like point [0,5]

 * ScaleX: [float](#float) - scale by x-coord.
 Usually should be 1.
 If it's -1 - the layer is flipped horizontally.
 If it's some random number - it's a cos(angle).
 * SkewX: [float](#float) - skew by x-coord.
 Usually should be 0.
 If it's some random number - it's a -sin(angle).
 * TransX: [float](#float) - translation by x-coord.
 * SkewY: [float](#float) - skew by y-coord.
 Usually should be 0.
 If it's some random number - it's a sin(angle).
 * ScaleY: [float](#float) - scale by y-coord.
 Usually should be 1.
 If it's -1 - the layer is flipped vertically.
 If it's some random number - it's a cos(angle).
 * TransY: [float](#float) - translation by y-coord.

 ### <a name="Point"></a>Point Struct